-Fort Lewis (now known as Joint Base Lewis-McChord [JBLM]) has an almost 100-year history in the Pacific Northwest.
+Fort Lewis (known as Joint Base Lewis-McChord) has an almost 100-year history in the Pacific Northwest.
 What started out to be a small fort, has grown into one of the world’s largest military complexes.

-Joint Base Lewis-McChord (JBLM) was established in accordance with congressional legislation implementing the recommendations of the 2005 Base Realignment and Closure Commission, ordering the consolidation of Army Fort Lewis and McChord Air Force Base into Joint Base Lewis-McChord.
+Joint Base Lewis-McChord (JBLM) was established by congressional legislation implementing the recommendations of the 2005 Base Realignment and Closure Commission, ordering the consolidation of Army Fort Lewis and McChord Air Force Base into Joint Base Lewis-McChord.

-JBLM is one of the most sought-after military installations to be stationed at, largely due to the breathtaking, spectacular views of the Cascade Mountains, Olympia Mountains, and Mt.
+JBLM is one of the most sought-after military installations to be stationed at, primarily due to the breathtaking, spectacular views of the Cascade Mountains, Olympia Mountains, and Mt.
 Rainier.

-Fort Lewis has a Commissary, PX and an expansive park all in the same area.
-The park comprises a splash pad, padded park, skate park, bowling alley and movie theater.
+Fort Lewis has a Commissary, PX, and an expansive park all in the same area.
+The park features a splash pad, padded park, skate park, bowling alley, and movie theater.
 You will find indoor pools and workout facilities, as well as hiking trails.
 Kayaking, boating, and fishing are just a few of the water sports you can access from the base at Russell Landing Marina at North Fort on American Lake.
-McChord AFB has its own Commissary and BX with an indoor play place for kids.
-The bowling alley is also popular as it has an indoor playground, making it a prime activity in the rainy season.
+The McChord AFB BX has an indoor play place for kids as does the bowling alley making it a prime activity in the rainy season.

-Established base housing offers small duplexes up to four bedroom homes, based on rank and availability.
-Libraries, parks, schools and proximity to American Lake make living on post a charm.
+Joint Base Lewis McChord housing offers small duplexes up to four bedroom homes, based on rank and availability.
+With 21 neighborhoods managed by Lincoln Military Housing, libraries, parks, schools and proximity to American Lake make living on post a charm.

 Off Base Living